Self-host Cache

 curl http://localhost/upConfigure the cache endpoint

-After deploying the cache service, register it in your Tuist server organization settings:
+After deploying the cache service, register it with your Tuist server:

 - Add your cache service URL (for example,